In forty U.S. states, commercial dog racing is illegal.

-In four states, all dog tracks have closed and ceased live racing, but a prohibitory statute has yet to be enacted.
-Those states are Oregon, Connecticut, Kansas and Wisconsin.1
+There are only two operational dog tracks remaining in the United States, both in West Virginia.
+Commercial greyhound racing is illegal in 44 states.
+In five states, all dog tracks have closed and ceased live racing, but a prohibitory statute has yet to be enacted.
+Those states are Alabama, Kansas, Iowa, Texas, and Wisconsin.
+1

-In addition to live dog racing, greyhound simulcast betting exists in several states including Arizona, Colorado, Connecticut, Idaho, Louisiana, Massachusetts, Montana, Nevada, New Hampshire, New Mexico, North Dakota, Oregon, Rhode Island, South Dakota, Texas, Wisconsin and Wyoming.3 In these states, gamblers are supporting the dog racing industry even though there is no active dog track in their community.
+In addition to live dog racing, greyhound simulcast betting exists in several states of including Alabama, Arizona, Arkansas, Connecticut, Florida, Idaho, Iowa, Louisiana, Nevada, New Hampshire, New Mexico, North Dakota, Oregon, Rhode Island, South Dakota, Texas, and Wyoming.2 In these states, gamblers are supporting the dog racing industry even though there is no active dog track in their community.
 Similarly, these simulcast signals depend on the existence of dog tracks in other states.
+It appears that greyhound simulcast gambling may also be offered at Native American tribal casinos in Louisiana and New Mexico.
+Greyhound simulcast wagering is also legal, but not operational, in Montana and Wisconsin.

 GREY2K USA Worldwide released the first comprehensive report on the humane and economic aspects of greyhound racing in the United States.